Diverse via bounded Agreement: Geometric Regularization for Multimodal Fusion: Experiments

-\paragraph{Results on XRF55 (X-Fi Benchmark).} We further evaluate the proposed method on the XRF55 dataset under the X-Fi benchmark protocol.
-As shown in Table~\ref{tab:main_xrf55}, incorporating \regName consistently improves recognition accuracy across all modality settings, including unimodal and multimodal combinations.
+We also evaluate \regName on XRF55 under the X-Fi benchmark protocol.
+As shown in Table~\ref{tab:main_xrf55}, X-Fi $+$ \regName improves recognition accuracy across all modality settings, including unimodal and multimodal configurations.
+These results show that the proposed regularizer generalizes beyond conventional audio--visual and image--text settings to heterogeneous RF-based multimodal perception.

+Overall, across datasets with different scales, modality types, and task formats, \regName consistently improves multimodal learning performance while often preserving or strengthening unimodal branches.
+These results support the claim that representation geometry provides a useful control axis for multimodal fusion.